SRI-CSL/yices2/doc/sphinx/source/overview.rst

 Overview
 ========

-This section explains how to install Yices, and compile and link your code with the Yices library.
+This section explains how to install Yices, and how to compile and link your code with the Yices library.

 Installation
 ------------